 Where does such a successful drink in China’s beverage market come from?

 Bubble tea originates from Taiwan, in the city of Taichung.
 It was reportedly created in the 1980s in a tea shop called Chen Shui Tang where the owner, Liu Han-Chieh, was selling oolong tea.
 With the innovative idea of changing the way Chinese people consumed tea, and a bit of influence from the Japanese way of drinking cold drinks, mixed tea, milk, and ice in a cocktail shaker.
 Following the popularity of his cold drinks, he experimented with pouring tapioca pearls into the milk tea.
 This marks the birth of the world-famous Bubble tea beverage in China.

 The rest of the story is well known: bubble tea has been a great success, spreading throughout Asia and even gaining popularity throughout North America.
 Today, bubble tea is an integral part of Taiwanese and Chinese culture.

 More and more brands on China’s beverage market

-They declared that bubble tea brands in China can be divided into two types: traditional and new style, embodied by the famous Heytea brand.
+Bubble tea brands in China can be divided into two types: traditional and new style, embodied by the famous Heytea brand.
 The differences are mainly in price and design.
 The new ones attract younger consumers who see them as a way to show a cool and international lifestyle.

-Among these bubble tea brands in China, some will catch your attention, either by the pertinence of their marketing strategy or by their product innovation or even their financial power:
+Among these bubble tea brands in China, some will catch your attention, either by the pertinence of their marketing strategy or by their product innovation or even their financial power.